WE ARE SHAPING THE NARRATIVE

-The Sisters Civic Circle includes seasoned leaders from Georgia, Florida, Michigan, Pennsylvania and Virginia who share lessons learned, tools created and successes replicated in the service of amplifying Black women’s voices.
+The Sisters Civic Circle includes seasoned leaders from Georgia, Florida, Michigan, North Carolina, Ohio, Pennsylvania and Virginia who share lessons learned, tools created and successes replicated in the service of amplifying Black women’s voices.

 Helen Butler is executive director of the Georgia Coalition for the Peoples’ Agenda, a non-partisan organization founded by the late Dr. Joseph E. Lowery that advocates for voting rights and justice issues.
 She joined the Peoples’ Agenda in 2003 and was able to increase the membership to over 60 statewide and local organizations.
 Butler also serves as the Convener of the Black Women’s Roundtable of Georgia as an affiliate of the National Coalition on Black Civic Participation.